 - Sore muscles

 Do you notice how many times "ache" shows up in this list?
-Our bodies literally hurt from too much sitting in the same position!
-Because so much of my work is done online, I have learned to pay attention to when I feel any one of these physical effects of screen time, and to take a sitting and screen time break when I do.
+Your body literally hurts from too much sitting in the same position!
+Because so much of my work is done online, I've learned to pay attention to when I feel any one of these physical effects of screen time, and to take a sitting and screen time break when I do.